shayonc/pianoscape/README.md

 # PianoScape

-Piano is root folder as per the tree structure below:
+Piano is root folder.
+XML files should be placed in XMLFiles folder:

 Piano/